Vonng/pigsty/docs/INSTALL.md

 * Vendor: RHEL, CentOS, Rocky, AlmaLinux, ...
 * Version: el7, el8, el9
 * Please use fresh nodes for installation to avoid unexpected issues
-* It's recommended to RockeyLinux 9 and CentOS 7.9 for production use
+* It's recommended to RockeyLinux 9.1, Rocky 8.6 and CentOS 7.9 for production use

 **Node**